oKermorgant/simple_launch/README.md

 If any axis is given (e.g. `sl.declare_gazebo_axes(yaw = 3.14)` then only this parameter will be declared.

 Such parameters can be retrieved through `sl.gazebo_axes_args()`.
 As a consequence, it is easy to spawn a model with:

 ```
 sl.declare_gazebo_axes()
 sl.robot_description(...)
 sl.spawn_gz_model(name, spawn_args = sl.gazebo_axes_args())
 ```

 ### Gazebo bridge

 The `GazeboBridge` class allows easily creating bridges when using Gazebo.
-Gazebo has to be already running in order to get information on the simulation scene.

 An instance is created with: `bridge = GazeboBridge(<gazebo_topic>, <ros_topic>, <ros_message>, direction, <gz_message> = None)` where `direction` is either: